 2.6.
 License.
 Key-Systems GmbH grants BMW as Registry a non-exclusive, royalty-free, nontransferable worldwide limited license to the data elements consisting of the Registered Name, the IP addresses of nameservers, the identity of the registering registrar, and other data required or permitted by technical specifications of the Registry System as made available to Key-Systems GmbH by BMW from time to time, for propagation of and the provision of authorized access to the TLD zone files or as otherwise required or permitted by BMW's Registry Agreement with ICANN concerning the operation of the Registry TLD, as may be amended from time to time.

 2.7.
 Registrar's Registration Agreement and Domain Name Dispute Policy.
 Key-Systems GmbH shall have in effect an electronic or paper registration agreement with the Registered Name Holder which may be amended from time to time by Key-Systems GmbH, provided a copy is made available to BMW.
 Key-Systems GmbH shall provide a copy of Key-Systems GmbH's registration agreement upon request for same by BMW.
 Key-Systems GmbH shall include in its registration agreement those terms required by this Agreement and other terms that are consistent with Key-Systems GmbH's obligations to BMW under this Agreement.
-Key-Systems GmbH shall employ in its domain name registration business the Uniform Domain Name Dispute Resolution Policy and the Inter-Registrar Transfer Policy, each as adopted by the ICANN Board on 26 August 1999 and 7 November 2008 and as each may be amended from time to time.
+Registrar shall employ in its domain name registration business all ICANN Consensus Policies, including without limitation the Uniform Rapid Suspension Policy, Uniform Domain Name Dispute Resolution Policy and the Inter-Registrar Transfer Policy, as each may be amended from time to time.

 In its registration agreement with each Registered Name Holder, Key-Systems GmbH shall require such Registered Name Holder to:

 (a) acknowledge and agree that BMW reserves the right to deny, cancel or transfer any registration or transaction, or place any domain name(s) on registry lock, hold or similar status, as it deems necessary, in its unlimited and sole discretion: (1) to comply with specifications adopted by any industry group generally recognized as authoritative with respect to the Internet (e.g., RFCs), (2) to correct mistakes made by BMW or any registrar in connection with a domain name registration, or (3) for the non-payment of fees to BMW; and